Lawrence v. Texas: The Background

 Texas law enforcement agents arrived at John Lawrence’s home after a neighbor issued a complaint that a person inside Lawrence’s home had a weapon.
 When the law enforcement agents arrived at the Lawrence home, agents found that the two men were engaging in sexual activity.
 The men were immediately arrested because of their relationship.

 In response to his arrest, John Lawrence appealed, citing that his personal time and his relationship choices did not warrant an arrest.
-Mr. Lawrence was enraged; he did not think he was engaging in illegal activity by have a romantic relationship with another man.
+Mr. Lawrence was enraged; he did not think he was engaging in illegal activity by having a romantic relationship with another man.
 Mr. Lawrence also believed that the law enforcement agents unfairly broke into his home.
 The man thought the police had violated his constitutional rights by partaking in an unlawful search and seizure.

 The Homosexual Conduct Law was the genesis of the Lawrence v.
 Texas case.
 This state law said it was illegal for a couple of the same sex to partake in any sexual activity.